Spomky-Labs/jose/doc/object/jwe.md

 When you want to encrypt a payload (claims, key, message...), you will need to create a JWE object and add recipients.

-A JWE object can be easily create using the `JWEFactory` provided by this library:
+A JWE object can be easily created using the `JWEFactory` provided by this library:

 ```php
 use Jose\Factory\JWEFactory;